faisaldarbar/aptxlabs/_posts/2023-12-21-cs50-libraries-vscode.md

 ---

-# Inclusion of CS50 Libraries in Visual Studio Code
-(Works on Debian 12)

-## Introduction
 Setting up a C development environment on Linux with essential tools like VS Code, GCC, C/C++ extension, and Code Runner extension is crucial for effective programming.
 This guide focuses on seamlessly incorporating the CS50 libraries into VS Code to enhance your C programming experience.
+(Works on Debian 12)

 ## Step-by-Step Guide: